How To Tackle The 4 Month Sleep Regression

 You interrupt this a little for nap times of course, but still there is not the same dark and quietness as at night.

-• Then when the night starts, the house goes dim and quiet.
-Switch to softer voices, have dimmer light, less activity is going on, no more playing except for example reading a story quietly, …
+• Then when the night starts, the house goes soft and quiet.
+Switch to softer voices, have low lights, less activity is going on, no more playing except for example reading a story quietly, …

 These cues are very powerful and help your baby physically adapt to our daily rhythm.